Award Winning Books

 Vocabulary: Dictionary, Thesaurus, Encyclopedia

-Reading is to mind what exercise is to the body.
+Reading is to the mind what exercise is to the body.
 Sir Richard Steele

 Without the love of books the richest man is poor, but endowed with this treasure of treasure, the poorest man is rich.
 Leon Gutterman